bbullman/dotfiles/README.md

 1. Run **./DownloadVimPlugins.sh** to download the plugins.
 2. Run **./UpdateVimPlugins.sh** to update the plugins.

-NOTE: ctags and gruvbox are snapshotted in this directory.
+**NOTE:** As mentioned above, ctags and gruvbox are snapshotted in this directory.
 Follow the instructions for ctags but don't bother with gruvbox, as it is an old repository and I have done several modifications to it to get it looking the way I want.